Icenium/bond-content/grocery-list-nativescript/lesson-1.md

 #### Action

 * **a**.
 Click the green “Create Backend Services project” to create a new project.
 * **b**.
-Give your project a name — for instance “Grocery List Backend” — and then click the green “Create project” button.
+Give your project a name — for instance “Groceries Backend” — and then click the green “Create project” button.
 * **c**.
 Find the “Cloud Data” box and click its "Add to project" button to enable cloud data for your Backend Services project.
 * **d**.
 Click the “Types” option in the menu on the left-hand side of the screen.
 * **e**.
 Click the blue “Create a Content Type” button.